sarbal/R_course/lessons/part2.md

 # Part 2: MoRe
 R is great for data analysis.
 This next part will go over how to read in data, some basic manipulations, and then visualization!
+Before we start:
+- Download the "data" folder and move the files into your working directory.

 ## Reading in data
 - Depending on the format, there are multiple ways to input data into R